 Addressing the Opioid Epidemic

 Background: With approximately 20,000 active heroin users in Baltimore and thousands more who misuse prescription opioid medications, our city cannot be healthy without addressing opioid addiction and overdose.
 In 2015, 393 people died from drug and alcohol overdose, which is more than the number of people who died from homicide.
 These deaths have continued to increase.
-In January through September 2016, the most recent date for which official information is available, 481 people died from overdose in Baltimore City.
+From January through September 2016, the most recent date for which official information is available, 481 people died from an overdose in Baltimore City.
 Drug addiction impacts our entire community and ties into nearly every issue facing our city, including crime, unemployment, poverty, and poor health.

 Accomplishments/Progress/Update: BCHD has developed a comprehensive, three-pillar strategy to combat opioid addiction, a strategy that led the way in Maryland and that serves as a national model of innovation: